pq-react/CAM---Context-Agility-Manager/Portal Testing/Portaltesting.md

 by simulating multiple users accessing and interacting with the portal.
 With Locust, you can:

--Simulate user actions like logging in, accessing pages, and performing tasks.
+- Simulate user actions like logging in, accessing pages, and performing tasks.
--Monitor request performance, error rates, and system behavior.
+- Monitor request performance, error rates, and system behavior.

-##Steps to Install and Use Locust
+## Steps to Install and Use Locust

 1. Install Locust
 Ensure Python (3.7 or newer) is installed.